adheeshenoy/usfcovid19/README.md

 * Google Analytics (For gathering website traffic data)

 ## Scripts used
-We also modified the scripts written by these creators to improve the user experience for the website
+We also modified these scripts to improve the user experience for the website

 * [PleaseRotate.js](https://github.com/arscan/pleaserotate.js)
 * [Range.py](https://github.com/danio/plotly_tools/blob/master/range.py)